 * Although the USA was the leader in helicopter development after World War II, Europe wasn't far behind.
-In the mid-1950s, the French firm Sud Aviation -- later Aerospatiale and now Eurocopter -- scored a significant success in the helicopter business with the "Alouette II" light helicopter and its refined "Alouette III" derivative.
+In the mid-1950s, the French firm Sud Aviation -- later Aerospatiale, then part of Eurocopter, now Airbus Helicopter -- scored a significant success in the helicopter business with the "Alouette II" light helicopter and its refined "Alouette III" derivative.
 In the late 1960s, the firm would rethink the Alouette design to come up with the modernized "Gazelle" light helicopter, which would also prove a major success.
 This document provides a history and description of the Alouette / Gazelle helicopter family.

 * In the early 1950s, the French Societe Nationale de Constructions Aeronautiques du Sud-Est (SNCASE, or just "Sud-Est / Southeast") conducted test flights of the piston-powered "SE 3110" and "SE 3120 Alouette (Lark)" helicopters.
 Sources are contradictory concerning details of these machines, but they were roughly in the class of the contemporary US Bell Model 47 and Hiller Model 360 helicopters, being powered by a Salmson 9NH radial piston engine providing 150 kW (200 HP).